fwalzel/handlebars-i18n-cli/README.md

 });
 ```

-### Usage options
+### Options

-`--alphabetical` or `-a`

-This will order the keys to the translation strings alphabetically in the generated json file(s).
+* `--alphabetical` or `-a`: Order the keys to the translation strings alphabetically in the generated json file(s).
 When the flag
---alphabetical is not set the keys appear in order as within the template(s).
+is not set, the keys appear in order as within the template(s).

----

-`--dryRun` or `-dr`

-For simulation: Logs the result to console, but does not write out the file(s) to disk.
+* `--dryRun` or `-dr`: For simulation: Logs the result to console, but does not write out the file(s) to disk.

----

-`--empty` or `-e`

-Create empty value strings for the translations in the json files(s).
-When the flag --empty is not set the
+* `--empty` or `-e`: Create empty value strings for the translations in the json files(s).
+When the flag is not set, the
 value strings contain current language and key name.
 Example:

-The template
+The template …

 ```html
 <h1>{{__ headline userName="Frank"}}</h1>
 <p>{{__ paragraph}}</p>
 ```

-would become
+… would become …

 ```json
 {